 UVA rays damage skin and can contribute to skin cancer.
 You should choose a sunscreen that offers broad-spectrum protection (from UVA & UVB).

-The mineral Zinc Oxide provides full UVB & UVA protection.
-Badger sunscreens use Zinc Oxide as the only active ingredient.
+The mineral zinc oxide provides full UVB & UVA protection.
+Zinc oxide is the only active ingredient in all Badger sunscreens.

 Broad spectrum claims are verified by testing.
 All Badger sunscreens have been tested and provide full broad spectrum sunscreen protection.